Fasteners by Type

 Washers - Washers are usually manufactured from thin plate (disk-shaped or square) with a hole to fit under the head of a fastener in order to distribute the load and increase the hold of the fastener by increasing the bearing surface.

 Pipe & Tube Fittings - In general, the difference between tubes and pipes is in how they are specified.
 Tubes are generally specified by their outside diameter, and pipes are usually specified by their inside diameter.
 Tubes are generally recognized as having a thinner wall.
 Fittings are the connectors (Elbows, Crosses, Tees, etc.), that are used to join segments together or to interface with them.

-Rigging (Cable & Wire) - Rigging is the general term associated with the wires,chains, cables and fittings used to tie and lift heavy items.
+Rigging (Cable, Wire & Accessories) - Rigging is the general term associated with the wires,chains, cables and fittings used to tie and lift heavy items.
 Wire ropes and cables usually consist of groups of smaller wires twisted together as strands.
 Larger diameters are generally referred to as wire ropes, and smaller diameters as cables.
 Rigging fittings include clips, sleeves, ferrules, and other hardware used to construct assemblies so they can be used for applications involving tension.

 Hand Tools - Hand tools are any tools that are manipulated by hand rather than by a powered tool.
 Categories of hand tools include wrenches, pliers, cutters, striking tools, struck or hammered tools, measuring tools, screwdrivers, saws, and knives.